Please adhere to the following library policies.

 The library will not be responsible for loss or damage to personal items placed on reserve by Georgian Court University instructors.
 Instructors who wish to place a student paper or other unpublished work on reserve must include written consent from the author before the work will be posted.
 All materials will be removed at the end of each semester.
 Materials used for reserves are not retained by the library.

-Community Borrowers Policy: People 18 years of age and older who are not current students, faculty, staff, or alumni of Georgian Court University may have limited borrowing privileges for an annual fee of $100.00 ($50 for MILL members).
+People 18 years of age and older who are not current students, faculty, staff, or alumni of Georgian Court University may have limited borrowing privileges for an annual fee of $100.00.
 Exempt from this fee are Religious Sisters of Mercy not affiliated with Georgian Court University, as well as Catholic clergy, sisters, or deacons living or working within the Trenton Diocese.
 Annual fees are not refundable.
 Library cards are valid for one year from the date of issue.
 You may check out up to five circulating books and renew once.
 You will be responsible for any fines for overdue, damaged or lost items.
 There is a $5.00 charge for replacement cards.
 The library reserves the right to suspend borrowing privileges for any patron who has fines or overdue books.

 - Purpose of the Use